 Frederick Fuller

-Frederick Lincoln Fuller was born on 11 April, 1861, in Norwich, Conn.
+Frederick Lincoln Fuller was born on 11 April 1861, in Norwich, Conn.
 He was the first son of Charles Chester Fuller (1832-1880), a mill owner, and Lucy May (Stead) Fuller (1834-1922).
-Frederick had an older sister—Mary L. (1857-1911), and a younger brother—Charles Owen (1867-1957).
+Frederick had an older sister — Mary L. (1857-1911), and a younger brother — Charles Owen (1867-1957).

-Fuller family were heirs of the early settler John Fuller, born on 19 May, 1617, in Chelmsford, England.
+Fuller family were heirs of the early settler John Fuller, born on 19 May 1617, in Chelmsford, England.
 John emigrated to Massachusetts Bay Colony in July 1635, together with his elder brother William.
-He worked as commissioner, farmer and maltster, and died on 4 June, 1666, in Ipswich, Massachusetts.
+He worked as commissioner, farmer, and maltster, and died on 4 June 1666, in Ipswich, Massachusetts.

 Frederick inherited the love of machinery from his grandfather Owen Stead, who was engaged in broom manufacture.
 He was only ten years old when he mastered the trick of making simple turnings on a small wood lathe.

-Fred was nearly through high school, when his father lost his mill during the Great Depression of 1870s.
+Fred was nearly through high school when his father lost his mill during the Great Depression of the 1870s.
 The severity of this unexpected business calamity broke his health, and he died at the age of 48, after several years of illness.
 Fred was only 14 years old when his father’s breakdown threw the family with unbelievable abruptness into an entirely new way of life.

-In 1881 Frederick Fuller married 16 years old Rebecca Hamilton Bell (1865-1937), a partnership that lasted for fifty-six years.
-They had one daughter—Lucy May Fuller (born 1897).
+In 1881 Frederick Fuller married 16-year-old Rebecca Hamilton Bell (1865-1937), a partnership that lasted for fifty-six years.
+They had one daughter — Lucy May Fuller (born 1897).

 He was sent to Waterbury, Conn., the national center of manufacture of metal models, to carry on his work.
 Even a company had been formed to market the new machine, but when his main patron died, the project was abandoned, thus Fuller became again unemployed.

-In 1888 Fuller was engaged in Specialty Manufacturing Company of Waterbury, Conn, owned by the Griswold family.
+In 1888 Fuller was engaged in the Specialty Manufacturing Company of Waterbury, Conn, owned by the Griswold family.
 There he saw a cash register and decided to create a better one himself.
 Working together with George Griswold, son of the owner, he created and patented a very good cash register (see cash register of Fuller and Griswold).

 They established Union Cash Register Co. to manufacture their machine, and the company existed until 1907, when it was acquired by the great National Cash Register Co. of Dayton, Ohio.